Are you planning to go to law school but don't know what to major in for your undergrad studies?

 Knowledge of math also enables lawyers to excel in niches such as taxation, bankruptcy, real estate, patent, and healthcare law, as well as legal niches related to trusts, securities, and estates.

-If you have a background in math and a strong GPA, you’ll have an edge, regardless of the law school you are applying to.
+If you have a background in math and a strong GPA, you'll have an edge, regardless of the law school you are applying to.
+Math majors are also relatively rare, which can help as well.

 Arts and Humanities